DIY with Privacy

 Man, never assume that the right thing is being done with your application data.
 If you have installed the app with a lot of access rights to your phone, you have traded your privacy away.
 Anything can be done with that information.
 It may not happen today, or even next few months.

-However, at some point, access to your private location data may be worth to explore by a company, identity thief, or government agency.
+However, at some point, access to your private location data may be worth exploring by a company, identity thief, or government agency.

 I have more recommendations to improve the security of your PC and the smartphone, not to mention Social Media.
 Just ask me.